Penlee House: Museum

-The Museum Today

 Founded in 1839, the museum collections cover 6000 years of history in west Cornwall, from Penwith’s awe-inspiring archaeological sites to the area’s more recent social history.
 The recently refurbished social history gallery houses a wealth of artefacts covering the area’s fascinating and often quirky heritage.

 The Social History and Archaeology galleries show how people have lived and worked in West Cornwall for thousands of years.
-The galleries include Bronze Age jewellery found locally, 1930s fashion, historical artefacts and curiosities, even a home-made bike!
+The galleries include Bronze Age jewellery found locally, 1930s fashion, historical artefacts and curiosities.

-Penlee Cross
+Cross

 The large granite cross outside the museum dates from the 11th century and has been moved on at least three occasions, its original location being the Green Market in Penzance.
 While this cross was in the Greenmarket it formed the accepted measurement point for the then Borough of Penzance, all settlements within a half-mile of the cross being reckoned within the control of the said Borough and subject to associated local government taxation.
 It was moved from the Green Market in 1829 a short distance to a house in North Street (Causewayhead); on the demolition of this house (ca. 1868), the cross was then moved to a position at the western end of the Market House.